songyy0415/epsilon/haussmann/README.md

 ## Including Haussmann in a project

-In your application, add this repository as a submodule.

 In your makefile, define the following variables:
-- `PATH_haussmann`: the path to the submodule in the project
+- `PATH_haussmann`: the path of the haussmann directory relative to the project
 - `OUTPUT_ROOT`: where to place the built files
 - `APP_NAME`
 - `APP_VERSION`